 Royal Laurel Class

-To enhance my Royal Laurel Class experience even further, I always select my seat in advance.
-I prefer a window seat, though when flying on the 787 I make sure to choose one in an even row, as they are set back from the aisle.
+To enhance my Royal Laurel Class experience, I always select my seat in advance.
+I prefer a window seat, when flying on the 787 I make sure to choose one in an even-numbered row, as they’re set back from the aisle.
 I also make sure to pre-order my meal, as this is the only way to be able to enjoy dishes such as the airline’s signature rack of lamb, which is not available to order in-flight.

-Note that while these aircraft do serve some intra-Asia routes, in-flight on these routes is reduced compared to what you would experience flying to Europe, North America, Australia or New Zealand.
+Note that while these planes do serve some intra-Asia routes, the in-flight service is a bit more streamlined compared to what you’d get flying to Europe or North America.

 Premium Laurel Class

-Installed exclusively on the Airbus A330 aircraft that fly intra-Asia, Premium Laurel Class is EVA Air’s secondary business class product.
-These angled-flat seats are in a 2-2-2 configuration, with only half the seats featuring direct aisle access.
-Although I love looking out the window, I usually select an aisle seat in advance for convenience.
+EVA Air offers Premium Laurel Class exclusively on the Airbus A330 aircraft as its secondary business class product.
+These are angled-flat seats in a 2-2-2 configuration, so only half the seats have direct aisle access.
+Although I love looking out the window, I usually select an aisle seat in advance for convenience on these flights.

 Premium Economy

-Not to be confused with Premium Laurel Class, EVA Air’s Premium Economy is similar to the seat you might find on a domestic first-class flight in the US.
-Arranged in a 2-4-2 configuration on 777-300ER aircraft and 2-3-2 on the 787-9 and 787-10, Premium Economy seats feature a shell design, which allows you to recline up to 121º without disturbing the person seated behind you.
+Not to be confused with Premium Laurel Class, Premium Economy from EVA Air is similar to what you might find in domestic first class on a US flight.
+In fact, EVA was the first airline in the world to introduce this cabin class.
+Seats are arranged in a 2-4-2 configuration on 777-300ER aircraft and 2-3-2 on the 787-9 and 787-10, Premium Economy seats feature a shell design, which allows you to recline up to 121º without disturbing the person seated behind you.

 Economy Class